-The field requirement is 16 hours per week during fall, winter and spring quarters of the senior year.
+The field requirement is 16 hours per week, 240 hours per semester of the senior year.
 In the junior year, students are surveyed on their placement preferences and needs.
-Most placements are arranged by the end of the student's junior year.
-(See BASW Field Practicum)
+Most placements are arranged by the end of the student’s junior year.
+(See BASW Field Manual).

 You must apply to both CSUSB and the BASW program.
 We have a supplemental application process.
 The application is available on this website, under the Admissions Tab.
-To get into the BASW program, you must complete (or be close to completing) the prerequisite courses; have an overall GPA of 2.5; achieve junior status (completion of 90 units); and earn at least a C grade in SW 200 (Introduction to Social Work), CJUS 101 (Introduction to Criminal Justice), and Statistics.
-The application is due at the end of March for the year you intend to begin the BASW program.
+To get into the BASW program, you must complete (or be close to completing) the prerequisite courses; have an overall GPA of 2.5; achieve junior status (completion of 90 units); and earn at least a C grade in SW 2000 (Introduction to Social Work), CJUS 1101 (Introduction to Criminal Justice), and Statistics.

 Yes.
 The summer course(s) will be considered as work in progress pending the final grade in the summer course(s).